rebay1982/go1brc/README.md

 A second iteration was run while hashing the string only once and to my surprise didn't bring any time improvement.
 We can see this on the flame graph below:
 ![Iteration 4-1 flame graph](/profiling/it4-1.svg)

+## Iteration 5 (it5)
+One last piece I'm interested in optimizing is the reading of the file.
+We're reading the file line by line and there is probably a better way to do this.